 OBJECTIVE

-The objective of the Records Management policy is to assist and provide guidance to the University entities in managing records throughout the lifecycle of the record, i.e., from creation or receipt, during use, the maintenance stage and final disposition.
+The objective of the records management policy is to assist and provide guidance to the University entities in managing records throughout the lifecycle of the record, i.e., from creation or receipt, during use, the maintenance stage and final disposition.
 Records produced in the course of University business must adhere to federal and state laws/regulations including access, storage, retention and disposal.

 APPLICABILITY